 - We may also use your Personal Data in case studies that we produce which will then be used for advertising and marketing purposes.
 We will obtain your consent to do this in advance.

 - For complaint handling purposes.

 E. Fulfil our legal obligations

-F. Product and service designs and improvement
+F. Product and service design and improvement

-G. Equality and monitoring purposes
+G. Equality, diversity and monitoring